 Entry-Level Paralegal Salary (2-3 Years of Experience)

 What is the average starting salary for a paralegal?
-As of 2021, the average starting salary for a paralegal is $41,500 to $67,500.
+As of 2025, the range of starting salaries for paralegals was between $50,000 to $74,250.
 It’s no surprise that entry-level paralegals in Robert Half’s compensation survey saw the smallest salary increases during this time, as paralegals with more experience are always in demand.

 However, that’s not to say entry-level paralegals didn’t enjoy a bump in salary between 2016 and 2017: